Vansh-Rajput/Netflix_gpt/README.md

+🎬 Welcome to Netflix GPT, a Netflix clone that provides users with a familiar interface to browse movies.
+The application is integrated with TMDB to fetch movie details and with Firebase for authentication.
+Users can watch trailers on YouTube by clicking on a movie.
+Additionally, there's a section for specialized movie suggestions, where users can enter their Gemini key to get personalized movie recommendations.

+# About This Project
+Netflix GPT offers a seamless movie browsing experience with the following features:

+- TMDB Integration: Fetches movie details from The Movie Database (TMDB).

+- YouTube Trailers: Watch movie trailers on YouTube with a single click.

+- Firebase Authentication: Secure user authentication powered by Firebase.

+- Firebase Database (Firestore): To Store user's favorite movies at watchlist section.

+- Gemini Api for Movie Recommendations: Enter your Gemini key for personalized movie suggestions.

+# Project Notes:-

 # firebase

-- 😳😲 we didnt used any update func for signin (inside auth function), still it works fine for display name, because it remembers the data from signup part, it was stored in backend and was cached in browser storage,it means the user in param of auth func that we are receiving is the one we created during signup...hence we are just using them and dispatching to get the results back to our store....
+- we didnt used any update func for signin (inside auth function), still it works fine for display name, because it remembers the data from signup part, it was stored in backend and was cached in browser storage,it means the user in param of auth func that we are receiving is the one we created during signup...hence we are just using them and dispatching to get the results back to our store....

 # some issues with authentication and fix